 The right room temperature for an indoor edible garden

 Plants need warm temperatures to grow.
-The optimal temperature for heat loving summer crops like tomatoes or cucumbers is 26C (79F) during the day and 17C (62F) at night.
+The optimal temperature for heat-loving summer crops like tomatoes or cucumbers is 26C (79F) during the day and 17C (62F) at night.

 As we have learned with light, as long as the plants don’t freeze, they will just go dormant during cold periods and grow during warmer days.
-However, cool weather crop will suffer less or not at all in cooler conditions, heat loving plants might get diseases and not recover.
+However, cool weather crop will suffer less or not at all in cooler conditions, heat-loving plants might get diseases and not recover.

 If the room is not heated at all, you will have to add heat during the cold winter months.
-As you saw above, it does not have to be much for cool weather crops like greens, cabbage family plants and all cool weather herbs.
+As you saw above, it does not have to be much for cool weather crops like greens, cabbage family plants, and all cool-weather herbs.

-In our well-insulated garage growing room with lots of windows, on a sunny day the day temperature outside can be -24C (11F), and in the greenhouse it might warm up to +29C (84F) in the sunshine with no additional heat.
+In our well-insulated garage growing room with lots of windows, on a sunny day, the day temperature outside can be -24C (11F), and in the greenhouse, it might warm up to +20C (84F) in the sunshine with no additional heat.
 Yes, that is how much the windows help to warm up the room.

-Soil temperature for an indoor edible window garden
+Soil temperature for an indoor edible garden

 Since most indoor gardens use containers, we seldom think about the temperature of the soil.
 But it is something worth mentioning.
 Soil temperature matters.

 Plants generally do not like to have cold feet.
 If the room is cool and the floor or window bench where the plant sits is cold, a plant might struggle because of the roots being too cold.
-A simple Styrofoam insulation barrier under the growing container can make all the difference.
-If the room is very cold a heat mat can help.
+A simple styrofoam insulation barrier under the growing container can make all the difference.
+If the room is freezing, a heat mat can help.

 Humidity in an indoor edible window garden

-As with everything garden related your best friend is experience.
+As with everything garden-related your best friend is experience.
 Start growing some plants and see how they do.
 Be observant to notice what plants like.
 Be aware of moisture and temperature.
 There is hardly a one fits all approach.